• How to read the Bible online

 Books 28-39: Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, Malachi.

-These books are sometimes called the books of the "minor" prophets.
-They are called "minor" because their books are short in length.
+These books are sometimes called the books of the minor prophets.
+They are called "minor" because their books are shorter in length than those of the major prophets.
+They too gave many prophecies involving God's plan of salvation, including his promise to bring forth the Messiah.

 The New Testament: